 In most cases, beta thalassemia is diagnosed before a child's second birthday.
 Children with beta thalassemia major may have a swollen abdomen or symptoms of anemia or failure to thrive.

-Blood tests also can measure the amount of iron in the blood, evaluate hemoglobin, and test a child's DNA for abnormal hemoglobin genes.
+Blood tests also can measure the amount of iron in the blood.
+Usually the diagnosis is confirmed by a blood test called a hemoglobin electrophoresis and/or a DNA test for abnormal hemoglobin genes.

 If both parents are carriers of the beta thalassemia disorder, doctors can conduct tests on a fetus before birth.
 This is done through either:

-If one parent carries a beta thalassemia gene and the other carries a different gene that also affects beta globin, such as a sickle gene, their child could have a significant blood disorder.
-Therefore, people who carry beta thalassemia genes should seek genetic counseling if they're considering having children.
+If one parent carries a beta thalassemia gene and the other carries a different gene that also affects beta globin, such as a sickle gene, their child could have a significant blood disorder (such as a form of sickle cell disease called sickle-beta thalassemia).
+Therefore, people who carry beta thalassemia genes should seek genetic counseling if they're considering having children so they can understand the risks.

 The amount of treatment that beta thalassemia requires depends on how severe the symptoms are.
 For most children with beta thalassemia trait, whose only symptom may be mild anemia from time to time, no medical treatment will be necessary.